 - Top system level – including fix and rotary wing.

-- Major sub-system level – including propulsion and C2 air domain network.
+- Major sub-system level – including propulsion and command and control (C2) air domain network.

 - Essential cross-cutting capabilities, required for various future platforms – including unmanned aerial vehicles, cooperative unmanned vehicles, and manned and unmanned teaming.